dimaMachina/graphql-eslint/.changeset/few-mails-sparkle.md

 - `naming-convention`

-  - add new option for `schema-recommended` config
+  - add new options for `schema-recommended` config

   ```json5
   {